Depressed? In despair? Please be assured: hypnotherapy for depression could be the answer you’ve been looking for

 They can, however, be nothing more than a temporary release

 For many, however, particularly for those whose difficulties have been caused by long term issues, anti-depressants merely mask the symptoms of depression and fail to get to the cause.
-Once the pills are withdrawn the patient can be left at risk of relapse.
+Once the pills are withdrawn the patient can be left with the risk of relapse.

 The figures speak for themselves.
 People who have had one bout of depression are more likely than those who haven’t to have another.
 Those who have had two bouts of depression are very likely to have a third.
 The chances of a further episode increase with every episode you’ve already had.

-Medication can be a fresh coat of paint and, yet, if the damp in the walls hasn’t been fixed then the problems which caused depression can find their way through the once shiny coat of medication.
+Relying on medication alone may not resolve the problem.
+Medication can be a fresh coat of paint and, yet, if the damp in the walls hasn’t been fixed then the problems which caused depression can find their way through, once again.

 Please don’t listen to those therapists who rattle on about ‘big pharma’ and suchlike.
 In my mind they’re being irresponsible.
 Medication has its place.
 Follow your doctor’s advice and seek the best possible therapeutic help as quickly as you can.